Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

 (iii) Our empirical results show similarities with experiences of the power sector as well.
-Outage restoration times show the most significant correlation with the cause of the outage (and thus the faulty equipment), by far exceeding correlations to other parameters such as weather or temporality \cite{517530,1425608,MALISZEWSKI2012668,en13112736,9410392}.
-It is known that preventive maintenance highly affects the availability of the equipment, but it comes at a cost (monetary and human resources) \cite{RePEc:ecl:harjfk:rwp05-027,en13143571}.
-A recent study \cite{Wu2022} also suggests that restoration time of outages also depends on the number of nearby outages, which once again indicates relation to how maintenance teams and their response areas are located.
+Ref.~\cite{en13112736} concludes based on the data of a regional power supply company, that the most frequent causes for transmission outages are shortcomings in maintenance, natural and weather conditions, and unauthorized personnel.
+It is also known that preventive maintenance highly affects the availability of the equipment, but it comes at a cost (monetary and human resources) \cite{RePEc:ecl:harjfk:rwp05-027,en13143571}.

 By considering all these intertwined factors, we see that there are various aspects for the emerged heavy tails in outage statistics.
 On the one hand, some intervention measures, which are usually not optimized, are introduced to the infrastructure, so that outage events are not entirely occurring in a spontaneous SOC manner, but SOC processes could still dominate in many parts of the system.
 On the other hand, in response to outage events, maintenance resources enjoy bigger flexibility and may be optimally deployed as needed.
 In summary, our above discussion favored a SOC explanation for the occurrences of outage events, but we don't entirely exclude HOT, whereas, for outage duration, it is more plausible to ascribe the observed heavy tails to an extended HOT mechanism.
 For outages, since the HOT mechanism restricts more probable large-size events from happening, it is suggested that the $1/f$ spectra may not be observed, contrary to SOC processes \cite{Hohensee2011PowerLB}.
-To partially unravel if it is SOC or HOT in play for outage events and their duration, in the next section, we try to detect if there is any traits of $1/f$ noise by performing power spectral analyses on outage and restoration time series.
+To partially unravel if it is SOC or HOT in play for outage events and their duration, in the next section, we try to detect if there are any traits of $1/f$ noise by performing power spectral analyses on outage and restoration time series.